-SGACC endeavours to provide a balanced, nutritious diet for all its inmates with a healthy mix of carbohydrates, proteins, fats, vitamins and minerals.
-The cattle get straw and green fodder mixed with choker, churi, gur and salt licks all through the day.
-The cats and dogs are fed twice a day.
-They receive dalia, bread, milk, rusk and occasionally eggs as one meal.
-The other meal consists of meat (received as hotel leftovers), vegetables, rice, bread, soyabean.
-Rabbits and birds get fresh fruit and vegetables.
-Monkeys get rotis and fruit.
-Ducks and peacocks get grain.
-Sheep and goats get leaf fodder.
+SGACC endeavours to provide a balanced, nutritious diet for all its animals with a healthy mix of carbohydrates, proteins, fats, vitamins and minerals.
+The cattle get straw and green fodder mixed with choker, churi, gur and salt licks.
+The cats and dogs receive dalia, bread, milk, rusk, occasionally eggs, or meat – received from hotel leftovers, vegetables, rice, bread, soyabean.
+Rabbits and birds get fresh fruit and vegetables, monkeys get rotis and fruit while ducks and peacocks get grain and fresh greens.

 The IPD has ICU centres for both large and small animals where seriously wounded and sick animals are treated and lodged.
 The small animal ICU is equipped with 2 treatment rooms and 20 kennels.
 The ambulance brings in cases to the respective ICU for treatment and shelter.